skupperproject/skupper-example-mysql/README.md

 database   ClusterIP   10.100.58.95   <none>        3306/TCP   2s
 ~~~

-## Step 9: Run CLIENT
+## Step 9: Run the database client

-In the public namespace, use `kubectl run` to run CLIENT.
+In the public namespace, use `kubectl run` to run the client.

 _**Console for public:**_